 The Regional Partnership and the ELA are working to achieve three goals by 2030 — we call this plan Vision 2030.

-- Increase per capita personal income (PCPI) annually against the national average
+- Increase per capita personal income (PCPI) to 90 percent against the national average

 - Grow population to 1 million residents